AusDTO/dta-website/_posts/2017-07-26-surveys-and-focus-groups.md

 Government services work when people understand what government wants them to do.
 Success also means they’re able to use the service as quickly and easily as possible without making errors.
 These are the outcomes that the user researcher needs to prioritise.

-To achieve this we use observational research techniques and iterative processes that predate both the internet and computers --- having their foundations in ergonomics and later in human computer interaction (HCI).
+To achieve this we use observational research techniques and iterative processes that predate both the internet and computers --- having their foundations in ergonomics and later in human computer interaction.

 There are 3 important things our user researchers and their multi-disciplinary teams keep in mind as they do their work to understand whether services are usable and how the team might make them more usable: